 Misconception 1 – Vertigo Is a Health Condition

-This may seem like semantics, but it is essential to understand that vertigo is a symptom and not a health condition on its own.
-The reason is that this allows you to know that you are looking for something else, an underlying cause that can be the key to finding some much-needed relief.
+Vertigo is a symptom and not a health condition on its own.
+Therefore, an underlying cause can be the key to finding some much-needed relief.

-So why do many people think that vertigo is a health condition on its own?
+So why do many people think that it is a health condition on its own?
 The problem often lies in the fact that about half of patients never find out what is causing their vertigo.
-Worse yet, some doctors use the condition benign paroxysmal positional vertigo (BPPV) as a catchall when they don’t know the cause of vertigo.
+Worse yet, some doctors use the condition benign paroxysmal positional vertigo (BPPV) as a catchall when they don’t know the cause.
 This leads people to believe that vertigo is a condition.
-However, BPPV involves a particular set of symptoms with a specific underlying cause, and many patients don’t actually fit the description.
+However, BPPV involves a particular set of symptoms with a specific underlying cause.
+Many patients don’t actually fit the description.